Databricks releases serverless platform for Apache Spark along with new library supporting deep learning

 As data becomes a larger part of decision making within large enterprises, new users are facing the daunting challenge of dealing with data pipelines and cloud infrastructure.
 Counter to what you might think, serverless doesn’t literally mean that data manipulation occurs without servers.
 It merely means that users can accomplish tasks by drawing from one managed pool of computing resources — alleviating the need for every user to have to perform low-level tinkering.

-“SQL is stateless so it isn’t hard to work with, but making data science serverless is hard because it has states,” Ghodsi explained to me in an interview.
+“SQL is stateless so it isn’t hard to work with, but making data science serverless is hard because it has states,” Databricks CEO Ali Ghodsi explained to me in an interview.

-If Serverless is Databricks attempt at breath, Deep Learning Pipelines is the company’s attempt at depth.
+If Serverless is Databricks attempt at breadth, Deep Learning Pipelines is the company’s attempt at depth.
 I still wouldn’t say that TensorFlow and other comparative deep learning frameworks are “easy” to use, but they’re a heck of a lot easier to use than LISP.
 This has made deep learning part of an increasing number of workflows, even if its use isn’t quite commonplace yet.

 “If you want to distribute TensorFlow, you have to construct graphs manually and direct what goes to what machine,” added Ghodsi.
 “That’s really hard if you want to run on 100 machines.”